Noncommutative deformations and flops: Noncommutative Deformation Functors

-Note that $\cart_1$ is simply the category of commutative artinian local $\K$-algebras, with maximal ideal $\n$.
-In our setting below, $\art_1$ will be the source category for our noncommutative deformation functors.
+\begin{remark} In the literature, an $n$-pointed $\mathbb{C}$-algebra is sometimes called an augmented $\mathbb{C}^n$-algebra.
+We also remark that when $n=1$ the morphism $i$ is the structure morphism, so can be omitted.
+Furthermore, $\cart_1$ is simply the category of commutative artinian local $\K$-algebras, with maximal ideal $\n$.
+In our setting below, $\art_1$ will be the source category for our noncommutative deformation functors, since we will restrict to contractions of curves with $1$ irreducible component.
+The category $\art_n$ is required for contractions of curves with $n$ irreducible components \cite{DW2}. \end{remark}

-Throughout this section we will be interested in abelian categories $\cA=\Mod\Lambda$ or $\cA=\Qcoh Y$ where $\Lambda$ is a $\mathbb{C}$-algebra and $Y$ is a quasi-projective $\mathbb{C}$-scheme.
-We will pick an object of $\cA$ and define its noncommutative deformation functor.
-To do this in a unified manner, if $\cA$ is an abelian category and $\Gamma\in\art_1$, we consider the category of pairs, defined as follows.
+Throughout we will only consider abelian categories $\cA=\Mod\Lambda$ or $\cA=\Qcoh Y$ where $\Lambda$ is a $\mathbb{C}$-algebra and $Y$ is a quasi-projective $\mathbb{C}$-scheme, since considering a general $\mathbb{C}$-linear abelian category requires significantly more technology \cite{LowenVdB, Segal,ELO1,DW2}.
+With this restriction, it is possible to pick an object of $\cA$ and study its noncommutative deformation functor in a naive way sufficient for our purposes.